The Trip (2021 film)

 The Trip (I onde dager lit.
 'In evil days' or 'In bad days') (Note: In Norwegian wedding vows, couples affirm that they will stay together in "gode og onde dager" (good and bad days) though the word "ond" can mean "evil" or "bad".) is a 2021 Norwegian action horror comedy film starring Aksel Hennie and Noomi Rapace.
-Hennie and Rapace portray Lars and Lisa, a couple who are fed up with each other and plan on murdering each other during their trip to their "Hytte" or cabin.
+Hennie and Rapace portray Lars and Lisa, a couple who are fed up with each other and plan on murdering each other during their trip to their "hytte" (cottage; or fritidsbolig, vacation house).
 However, their plans go awry when three fugitives take them captive.

 The film was directed by Tommy Wirkola, who co-wrote it with Nick Ball and John Niven.
 It premiered on 30 July 2021 in Norway and appeared in the Fantastic Fest 2021 lineup in September the same year.
 It was internationally released on 15 October 2021 and is available for streaming on Netflix.